PowerDNS/pdns/docs/backends/lua2.rst

 NOTES:
  This function is **optional**, except if you need primary functionality.
-It is required if you want to be able to search records.
+It is required if you want to be able to enable the zone cache or to search records.

 ``dns_get_domain_metadata(domain, kind)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~